inventionpro/Web-Application_Frontend/docs/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct from the Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+This project and everyone participating in it is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior.

 ## What should I know before I get started?